livingdocsIO/documentation/content/reference-docs/project-config/editor-settings.md

 #### handle

 Identifier for a custom dashboard.
-Is also used as a reference for the [main navigation](#main-navigation)
+It's also used as a reference for the [main navigation](#main-navigation)

 #### type